GRGalinger/Senior-Design/Files/TaskList.md

 ### Grant Galinger
 * Research how to create a Google Drive application
 * Research how to authorize users when accessing application
-* Research Recorder.js demo
+* Research Recorder.js structure (what code it is made of)
-* Implement database - phpMyAdmin
+* Research Recorder.js implementation (how to use it)
-* Research getUserMedia api for recording video
+* Implement database \- phpMyAdmin

 ### Josh Phillips
 * Research getUserMedia api structure (what code it is made of)